andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 .. figure:: AppendixD_ContrastSpecification.png

-This is telling me the software that although I do care about the comparison among predictors 1 and 3 (Contrast 1), I actually care more about the comparison of predictors 2 and 4 (Contrast 2).
+This indicates that although I do care about the comparison among predictors 1 and 3 (Contrast 1), I actually care more about the comparison of predictors 2 and 4 (Contrast 2).

 That's it!
 The software will do the rest of the work, some of which you can see in the MATLAB command window: